Osho2326/Data-Science-Portfolio/README.md

 ## Motivation :
 I have been working in the field of Data Science for the last 18-20 months.
 I first learned about Data Science when I was in my 3rd year of my graduation and came to know about how we are in the midst of a new global revolution, one that is driven by and centred on data that surrounds us and infuses everything we do, from making a toast to driving cars across the country and establishing new paradigms of social interaction and the key to all that is Data Science.
 My interest grew more and more as I learned what Artificial Intelligence can bring to the future.
 I am motivated towards my role as a Data Scientist.

-Looking forward to advance my career as a Data Scientist since what matters in Data Science is the richness of our analysis not the quantity of code.
+I advanced my career as a Data Scientist since what matters in Data Science is the richness of our analysis not the quantity of code.
 The analysis is more important for me than code if I ought to pick one.
 I believe that I am passionate, intellectually capable, and prepared to set out on this exhilarating path.

 For a more visually pleasant experience for browsing the portfolio, check out https://osho2326.github.io/portfolio/